AramZS/thespin/text/2108-03-05/1-Market-Chaos.markdown

 pqStart

-"Corner Market management allowed known abusers to continue to operate inside their building and we make no appologies for putting the gross behavior we observed to an end.
-Taxidermist Lawerence Beech was hurting real--live--animals and that is behavior we'll always put a stop to," VM from Robin Harding, ALF member on site.
+"Corner Market allowed known abusers to continue to operate inside their building and that is gross behavior we will always work to end..."
+VM from Robin Harding, ALF member on site.

 pqEnd